 Another piece that I insist on incorporating to insert a more dramatic feel is the charger.
 I feel this layer of your setting really sets the stage and it also makes having a table cloth a thing of the past.
 I have a set of natural wood ones and these round rope placemats that have a dual function and can also serve as a charger.
 The charger can really dress up the table, sparking a lot of creativity no matter the level of formality of your party.

-Per set, not one, but two glasses are necessary (for the adults): one for wine and one for water.
+Per set, not one, but two glasses are necessary—at least for the adults: one for wine and one for water.
 And for a little fun, try adorning your stemware with these wine markers, which are great for a good laugh and a conversation starter.
-For my water glasses, I like a splash of color, and my go-to has always been a cool oceanic blue.
-For wine glasses, we have a set of stemless as well as a set with stems to compliment our wine selection for the evening.
+For my water glasses, I like a splash of color, and my go-to has always been a cool, oceanic blue.
+For wine glasses, we have a set of stemless as well as a set with stems to complement our wine selection for the evening.

 “What if I’m not serving soup?” you ask.
 No problem!
 Use the bowl for salad, or don’t use it at all.
 It can be tucked away when entrees are served and brought back out for dessert.
 The bowl is the trick to the ultimate layering look.
 The goal here is to stack, creating a little complexity to your setting.

-My friend Amanda and I always say “More is More” and that couldn’t ring more true in my opinion than that of a festive table.
+My friend Amanda and I always say “More is More!” and that couldn’t ring truer in my opinion than that of a festive holiday table setting.
 For parties, I love filling my table with unexpected items.
-I have used table fans, tied ribbons to string, and have laid out strands of twinkling lights.
+I have used table fans, tied ribbons to a string, and have laid out strands of twinkling lights.
 During Christmas, my table was so over the top, some guests hardly noticed my enormous tree!
 Your tabletop is your canvas for creativity, and an opportunity to really wow your guests.
 Don’t be afraid to dress it up from time to time.
-Afterall, it’s going to serve as the chicest of settings for some of your most memorable moments.
+After all, it’s going to serve as the chicest of settings for some of your most memorable moments.

 I hope some of my seasonal looks will inspire you to elevate every meal with a festive table.
 I’d love to hear your thoughts on some great tablescape ideas, accents and themes.
 Comment below!